OrderAndCh4oS/Sarcoma-User-Class/README.md

 # Sarcoma Users Class
 This is a PHP User authentication class.
 It doesn't do anything special, and I'm sure there are better ways of doing it, but this does what I need it to do.
 If you think you can do better you're probably right, so feel free to send pull requests.

-The class has annotations for use with Doctine ORM, but this is not required.
+The class has annotations for use with Doctrine ORM, but this is not required.

 ## Install